edreeseg/100-days-of-code/r1-log.md

 ###  R1D8

 Relaxing day today.
 Did some reading for a while and then did some Katas on Code Wars, as well as some clashes on codingame.
 Doing continual reps of random problems can be really fun, and I feel like it really helps me get out of my own head as far as what I should be working on, and put my coding skills to the test.
 Definitely not something I should 100% focus on, but every now and then I feel it helps stretch those muscles.

+### R1D9

+Enjoying the last day of my weekend.
+Did some more code reps on the websites mentioned yesterday, but also worked more on my webgame.
+Got functionality to display icons for each characters' individual abilities on initation of a battle between players.
+Probably going to be getting back to reading Eloquent JS more tomorrow, as I'll be in work seated at a desk for most of the day.